How does EFT work to produce remarkable results from just saying a few words and tapping on meridian points?

-It might be hard to believe, but the ideas behind EFT have existed for thousands of years.
-EFT is based on the subtle energy system of acupuncture meridians that was discovered by the Chinese about 5,000 years ago.
+The results can be hard to believe, but the ideas behind how EFT works have existed for thousands of years.
+EFT (Emotional Freedom Techniques) is based on the subtle energy system of acupuncture meridians that was discovered by the Chinese about 5,000 years ago.

-The Chinese application of the subtle energy system took the forms of acupuncture and the internal martial arts.
+For the Chinese, application of the discovery of the subtle energy system took many forms including acupuncture and the internal martial arts.
 EFT is a Western application developed by Gary Craig out of Dr. Roger Callahan's 1980 Thought Field Therapy (TFT) discovery.

 Look around and observe how life grows and is nourished by energy.
 Energy sustains all life, from plants to humans to the creation of stars.
 Life-giving energy comes in many forms, not just those considered "essential" to life; such as sunlight, water and food.
 There is also good music, good feelings, physical touch, words of kindness, good company, an uplifting thought, a smile from a stranger--to name a few.